 By serving as an indicator of quality and origin, IP rights also contribute to consumer protection, a boost to companies aiming to secure investment and collaborate with other firms.

 These benefits of IP are not limited to large companies.
 For example, SME’s in the tech sector in Europe reported at least a 10% greater turnover, market share and employment growth when they invested in IP rights.

 That’s why we work to identify key IP issues facing the international business community and is the business voice in debates and forums where these issues are being addressed.

-As an advocate for international business, ICC works closely with intergovernmental organizations involved in intellectual property policy-making, such as the World Intellectual Property Organization (WIPO) and the World Trade Organization (WTO), as well as with other international organizations.
+As an advocate for international business, ICC works closely with intergovernmental organizations involved in IP policy-making including the World Intellectual Property Organization (WIPO) and the World Trade Organization (WTO) and other international organizations.